opalinav/opalinav/README.md

 <h2> 👩‍💻 About Me</h2>
+ <b></b>

-- 🌱 I am a current MIT undergrad student studying Computer Science and Neuroscience (Course 6-9) with a minor in Biology
+🌱 I am a current MIT undergrad student studying Computer Science and Neuroscience (Course 6-9) with a minor in Biology

-- 🔭 I’m currently working with the Bathe BioNanoLab at MIT on building dynamic Bayesian networks to infer neuronal signaling pathways
+🔭 I’m currently working with the  [Bathe BioNanoLab](http://bathebionano.org/bathe-bionanolab-research/) at MIT on building dynamic Bayesian networks to infer neuronal signaling pathways

-- 📫 How to reach me: opalinav@mit.edu
+📫 How to reach me: opalinav@mit.edu

-- 😄 Pronouns: she/her
+😄 Pronouns: she/her